imanoliri/Balea/README.md

 - **Authenticity**: Crafting Basque-style sagardoa (cider) and mead, along with forgotten medieval fruit wines and ales.
 - **Storytelling & Heritage**: Integrating Basque mythology, poetry, and history into branding, product names, and venue experience.
 - **Community & Experience**: Establishing a ciderhouse/Biergarten-style venue where customers can immerse themselves in Basque culture through food, events, and workshops.
-- **Open Business**: Customers and other breweries can track production, finances and decision-making, see the recipes, propose ideas, and vote on new flavors.
+- **Open Business**: Customers and other breweries can track production, finances and decision-making, learn the recipes, propose ideas, and vote on new flavors.
 This approach strengthens the community and fosters collaboration and innovation.
 - **Sustainability & Efficiency**: Using modern automation and only the best ingredients to maintain quality while reducing manual labor.

 ## 2. Business Lines